 Figure 15 shows the installation of the holder in the telescope mechanism and the optical CCD of the OAN-TNT.
-To better display the four fields, we rotated the WeDoWo 45° in a counter-clockwise direction, giving us a rotation of the transmission axes obtained in the four fields.
+To better display the four fields, the consideration was to rotate the WeDoWo 45° in a counter-clockwise direction, giving us a rotation of the transmission axes obtained in the four fields.
 Figure 16 describes graphically the critical features for the further polarimetric analysis of the target astrophysical sources.

-Figure 17 shows the observations performed at the OAN-TNT corresponding to the schematic diagram of Figure 16.
-The first stage of the implementation was successfully done; the observed FOV with the astrophysical source has been divided into four fields, each corresponding to a different transmission axis orientation and, consequently, to a different polarization angle, allowing a polarimetric analysis using only a single exposure.
-The next stage was to test the system's performance and capability to recover the actual polarization fraction and angle.
-The laboratory tests, exposed in § 3, ensemble the path of the data reduction that must be performed for the observational astrophysical data.
+Figure 17 shows the observations performed at the OAN-TNT corresponding to the schematic diagram of figure 16.
+The first stage of the implementation is successfully done; the observed FOV with the astrophysical source has been divided into four fields, each corresponding to a different transmission axis orientation and, consequently, to a different polarization angle, allowing a polarimetric analysis using only a single exposure.
+The next stage is to test the system's performance and capability to recover the actual polarization fraction and angle.
+The laboratory tests, exposed in section 3, ensemble the path of the data reduction that must be performed for the observational astrophysical data.